 Understanding Disability at Ohio University

-At the beginning of the 2012-2013 academic year, the Office of Disability Services has record of over 870 current students with a disability.
+At the beginning of the 2013-2014 academic year, Student Accessibility Services has record of over 1058 current students with a disability.
 The type of disability students experience is diverse and often not visibly apparent.
 This diversity in Ohio University students is one reason why there is no perfect formula or consistent prescription for accommodating a student with a disability – each student’s situation is considered individually.
-The staff of ODS recognize that this may be confusing for faculty, so we hope the following information can provide some general understanding.
+The staff of SAS recognizes that this may be confusing for faculty, so we hope the following information can provide some general understanding.

-Each of the students registered with the Office of Disability Services has met the same university admissions criteria and must meet the same academic requirements for completion of their degree with or without the use of reasonable accommodations.
-If faculty have a concern about the impact of an accommodation on the objectives of a particular course, the faculty member should initiate contact with the student’s DS Advisor to reach a resolution.
+Each of the students registered with the Student Accessibility Services has met the same university admissions criteria and must meet the same academic requirements for completion of their degree with or without the use of reasonable accommodations.
+If faculty have a concern about the impact of an accommodation on the objectives of a particular course, the faculty member should initiate contact with the student’s Accessibility Coordinator to reach a resolution.

 While discussing access for students with a disability is good practice, there are also federal laws which guide the reasonable accommodation process.
 Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and the recently passed ADA Amendments Act of 2008 require public institutions that receive federal funds to provide full and equal access to physical facilities, programs, and services (including learning).